10 of the Best Crossovers of 2018

 Despite becoming an entry-level luxury crossover SUV which emphasizes road driving, the Jeep Grand Cherokee is as capable an off-roader as it always has been.
 The Grand Cherokee’s biggest downsides are its below-average crash test scores.
 Although all-wheel drive models get 5 stars, the NHTSA still rates the rear-wheel-drive Grand Cherokee with a 4-star overall score.
 The IIHS, on the other hand, rates Jeep‘s largest SUV “Good” in all but the small-overlap front test where it scores “Marginal”.
 Despite the negatives, Grand Cherokee still offers most advanced electronic safety systems as options.

-One of Grand Cherokee’s biggest advantages – apart from equal capability on and off the road – is a highly refined interior usually reserved for more upscale badges.
+One of the Grand Cherokee’s biggest advantages – apart from equal capability on and off the road – is a highly refined interior usually reserved for more upscale badges.
 That very same advantage can make it quite pricey, though.
 Power comes from no fewer than five different engines this year.
 The base 3.6L V6 generates 295 horsepower, while the 5.7L V8 delivers 360 ponies.
 Those with fuel economy in mind will opt for an Italian-sourced 3.0L turbodiesel V6 with 240 hp and 420 lb-ft of torque.
 Finally, the performance lineup consists of an old 475-horsepower 6.4L V8 found in SRT models, and a new 707-horsepower 6.2L Hellcat V8 found in Trackhawk Grand Cherokees.
 With such strong powerplants, towing figures are among the highest in the class.
 Diesels top the lot with a 7,400-pound rating, whereas V8s and V6s rate at 7,200 and 6,200 pounds respectively.

 6. Land Rover Range Rover